-Drug rehab treatment centers often carry the stigma that patients are forced to stay.
-However, this stereotype is untrue.
+Some people hold the misconception that patients in drug rehab treatment are forced to stay.
+However, this is untrue.
 Patients in rehab centers are free to leave anytime they choose to.
 One reason for this is that drug rehab can only be truly effective when the patient has a desire to be there and to change his or her addictive habits.
-That being said, in instances where individuals are compelled to go to rehab -- such as via a court order -- the rehab process can still be effective, even if they were initially reluctant to go.
+That being said, in instances where individuals are compelled to go to rehab—such as via a court order—the rehab process can still be effective, even if they were initially reluctant to go.

 Drug rehab centers range from very basic facilities to luxury treatment centers.
 The type of center a patient attends depends upon his or her budget and level of insurance coverage.
 While luxury centers offer more amenities than basic facilities, they are not always the best treatment centers.
 Patients should investigate a rehab facility before making a final decision.

 Before entering a rehab facility, patients may have to undergo detox treatment.
 Detox is the process in which a patient rids his or her body of the addictive substance.
 From start to finish, this process varies in length, but often takes about a week.
 As part of a medical detox program, recovering patients will be monitored by doctors and nurses and given medications to manage withdrawal, when appropriate.
 Once a patient completes detox, he or she is ready for rehab.